Resources for LIS program administrators

 Accreditation standards, policies, and procedures

-2008 Standards for Accreditation and Accreditation Process, Policies, and Procedures.
+2008 and 2015 Standards for Accreditation and Accreditation Process, Policies, and Procedures.
 Includes Excel spreadsheet of the Standards with numbered paragraphs and space for notes.

 Overview of the comprehensive review process

-Section I.24, Accreditation Process, Policies and Procedures (AP3), third edition.
-Includes a timeline of the two-yearcomprehensive review process.
+Section II.1, Accreditation Process, Policies and Procedures (AP3), fourth edition.
+Includes a timeline of the two-year comprehensive review process.

-Section II of the Accreditation Process, POlicies and Procedures (AP3), third edition
+Section II of the Accreditation Process, Policies and Procedures (AP3), fourth edition

-Links to publicly available electronic Program Presentations (self-studies) prepared by accredited programs for comprehensive review.
-A selection of print Program Presentations is available for perusal in the Office for Accreditation at the ALA headquarters in Chicago.
+Links to publicly available electronic Self-Studies prepared by accredited programs for comprehensive review.
+A selection of print Self-Studies is available for perusal in the Office for Accreditation at the ALA headquarters in Chicago.

 Resources for programs seeking initial accreditation

 Precandidacy advice and application information, application supporting documents, timeline example, and required reporting instructions.

 Accreditation process overview (pdf)- The information in this document was prepared through the collaborative effort of 15 accrediting agencies to give you an overview of the steps involved in accrediting academic programs at colleges, schools and universities.
 It is not specific to ALA accreditation.
 It will provide you with information and activities to help you learn what you need to know to participate on a site team or prepare for an accreditation visit at your institution.